coolnikitav/CodingLearning/systemverilog/section-05-randomization.md

 # KERNEL: value of a : 6 and b : 7
 ```
 ## Weighted distribution
+- Q: Explain how to assign weighted distribution to constraints.

 := will assign the weight to every item in the range

 :/ will divide the weight equally between all of the items in the range